stduhpf/ComfyUI-WanMoeKSampler/README.md

+When chaining multiple generations together (such as in SVI workflows or loopback pipelines), the original sampler node would inevitably fail, resulting in either a CUDA error: invalid argument crash or collapsed, muddy-brown latents.

+This occurred because the `set_shift` function was modifying the base model's model_sampling object directly in VRAM without cloning it first.
+As a result:

+Math Corruption: In sequential runs, the `sigma_shift` patch would recursively stack on top of itself.
+By the 3rd or 4th generation, the noise scheduler math was completely destroyed, outputting NaN values and resulting in brown/grey latents.

+Memory Leaks: Because the base model was permanently mutated, ComfyUI's native memory manager (cudaMallocAsync or native) could no longer safely offload the tensors from the GPU to System RAM, triggering a fatal CUDA pointer crash.

+The Fix:
+Added the native model.clone() method to the set_shift function inside nodes.py.

+By cloning the model before applying the MoE sigma shift, the node now creates a safe, temporary instance for each sampling step.
+The base model remains completely pristine in VRAM, preventing recursive math corruption and allowing ComfyUI's garbage collector to cleanly offload the model between heavy sequential runs.

 # KSampler for Wan 2.2 MoE for ComfyUI

 These nodes are made to support "Mixture of Expert" Flow models with the architecture of Wan2.2 A14B (With a high noise expert and low noise expert).